BUILDS-/builds-workshops/command_line/README.md

 ### Hidden Files

-Some files in unix based systems are hidden.
-Hidden files start with a `.`, to see them type `ls -a` the `-a` is what's called a flag.
+Some files in UNIX-based systems are hidden.
+Hidden files start with a `.`, to see them type `ls -a`.
+The `-a` is what's called a flag.
 It's used to denote special options for a command.
 First let's make sure we're in the projects directory.

 	$ pwd
-	/home/username/command_line/me/projects
+	/home/username/builds-workshops/command_line/me/projects
 	$ ls -a
 	.                           .betyoudidntseethisfile.txt
 	..                          supersecretproject.txt